Chandigarh stalking case: Haryana BJP chief says party was not trying to influence the investigation

 “The law should take its own course,” he told reporters, adding that Varnika Kundu, the complainant in the case, was like a daughter to him.
 “The BJP believes in women’s rights and freedom.”

 This is Subhash Barala’s first statement on the case since his son Vikas and another accused, Ashish Kumar, were arrested on Saturday and later released on bail.
-Vikas Barala and Kumar face charges of stalking and trying to abduct Kundu on Friday night while she was driving to Panchkula from Chandigarh.
+Vikas Barala and Kumar face charges of stalking and trying to abduct Kundu.
+On Friday night, they allegedly chased her in an SUV while she was driving to Panchkula from Chandigarh.
 Both accused were found to be drunk at the time of the incident.